akc52/100-days-of-code/log.md

 However, Twitter seems to be full of folks who frequently 'finish a video tutorial' but don't create anything, so I'm probably too hard on myself.
 It's my own fault for not tweeting more frequently and realizing this sooner...

 Regarding the React tutorial, it was great review and helped contextualize a lot of what I've learned.
-I'm surprised by the bredth of topics fcc covers.
+I'm surprised by the breadth of topics fcc covers.
 (I had always assumed it was solely HTML/CSS).
-I look forward to using this resource again, especially with Redux, D3 (the entire Data Visualization Section), Node, and algorithums practice.
+I look forward to using this resource again, especially with Redux, D3 (the entire Data Visualization Section), Node, and algorithms practice.

 **Link to work:** [freeCodeCamp Profile](https://www.freecodecamp.org/akc52)